 - Navigate to the More Tab and select Payments & No-Show Protection.

-- You can select how strict you would like your policy to be (flexible, moderate, or strict) in the “More Tab” under “Payments and No-Show Protection.”
+- Here you can choose how strict you would like your policy to be (flexible, moderate, or strict).

-For example, if you select a 50% No-show fee, and your client books a $50 appointment but never shows up, they will be charged $25.
+- For example, if you select a flexible 50 percent no-show fee, and your client doesn’t show for their $50 appointment, they will be charged $25.

-For more business tips, check out these articles:
+For more business tips, check out the following articles: